Last updated: April 8 2020 (update reflects SAP Data Intelligence 3.0)

 There is a huge choice of software and solutions for ML.
 Whilst it is clear that incredibly complex problems can be solved by AI (e.g. self driving cars), the question for organisations using SAP enterprise software is can ML be applied to business scenarios with a clear return on investment.
 S/4HANA makes it easy to try simple ML scenarios and then allows you to expand into more ambitious solutions.

-SAP provides two technologies for ML often referred to as “embedded ML” and “side-by-side ML”.
+SAP provides two technology sets for ML: SAP Data Intelligence and Embedded ML.
 Both approaches provide 1) pre-built application-specific business scenarios and 2) allow you to build your own machine learning solutions.

 The ML scenarios available to you vary depending on whether you are using SAP S/4HANA on-premise, SAP Cloud Platform or SAP S/4HANA Cloud.
 Some e.g. SAP Cash Application require an additional license.
 Here are some examples:

 - Quotation conversion rates: see S/4HANA scope item 2YJ that includes a tutorial of embedded machine learning here: https://rapid.sap.com/bp/#/browse/scopeitems/2YJ

 - Invoice and payment matching in the SAP Cash application: look at a video and help.